Related Articles

 • A home reversion plan is portable, meaning you may be able to move house in the future.

 • Home reversion plans are regulated by the FCA, an official body with powers to protect your financial interests.
-You can complain to the Financial Ombudsman Service if you’re unhappy with the service you receive from an equity release provider.
+You can complain to the Financial Ombudsman Service if you’re unhappy with the service you receive from an Equity Release provider.

 Cons